๐Ÿ”๏ธ South Dakota Eviction Notice Laws

 ๐Ÿ“† Per Lease Terms

-When a fixed-term lease expires and the tenant remains without a new agreement, they become a holdover tenant.
-If you continue accepting rent, the tenancy typically converts to month-to-month under the same terms.
-If you do not intend to renew, provide written notice before the lease expires and do not accept any post-expiration payment.
+When a fixed-term lease expires and the tenant remains, they become a holdover tenant.
+If you continue accepting rent, the tenancy typically converts to month-to-month.
+Provide written notice before the lease expires and do not accept any post-expiration payment if you intend to regain possession.

 ๐Ÿšจ Do Not Accept Rent From a Holdover You Want to Remove